FlavioRitz/genius-ai-escape/README.md

 5. Watch as confusion and/or concern spreads across your colleagues' faces
 6. Exit the meeting with the confidence of someone who truly believes their "neighbor's peacock is screaming again"

-## 🤝 Contributing (Because Misery Loves Company)

-Found a bug?
-Have an idea for an even more outrageous excuse?
-We welcome your contributions!

-1. Fork this repository (it's like copying someone's homework, but legal)
-2. Create your feature branch: `git checkout -b feature/AmazingExcuse`
-3. Commit your changes: `git commit -m 'Add excuse about alien abduction'`
-4. Push to the branch: `git push origin feature/AmazingExcuse`
-5. Submit a pull request (and pray we find it as funny as you do)

-## 📜 License

-This project is licensed under the "I Can't Believe It's Not Butter" License.
-You're free to use, modify, and distribute this software, as long as you solemnly swear you're up to no good.

 ## 🙏 Acknowledgments

 - Coffee ☕ - For making this project possible